AESTHETICDIGITAL WELLNESS

 Is Lavender a good color for Dark Mode?

-Yes, Lavender works exceptionally well as an accent color in Dark Mode, providing a glowing effect when paired with deep grays or blacks.
-The blue undertones create a ethereal, tech-forward appearance that's perfect for AI interfaces and modern apps.
+Yes, Lavender works well as an accent color in Dark Mode.
+It produces a glowing effect when paired with deep grays or blacks.
+The blue undertones create a cool, tech-forward look that suits AI interfaces and modern apps.

 What's the difference between Lavender and Lilac?

-While both are purple shades, Lavender (#E6E6FA) has stronger blue undertones, making it feel cooler, more spacious, and "tech-forward."
-Lilac is warmer with more pink/red undertones, feeling more vibrant and energetic.
-Choose Lavender for a calmer, more ethereal aesthetic.
+Both are purple shades, but Lavender (#E6E6FA) has stronger blue undertones, making it feel cooler and more spacious.
+Lilac is warmer with more pink/red undertones, feeling livelier and more energetic.
+Go with Lavender for a calmer look.

 What colors go well with Lavender?